Supporting Students in Distress (Guide)

 For life threatening emergencies, call 000 (0-000 if calling from an ANU desk phone).
 If on campus also call ANU UniSafe on (02) 6125 2249 (24 hours/7 days a week).

-It can be difficult hearing and supporting someone who has experienced distress, including sexual assault or harassment, or is experiencing mental health or wellbeing difficulties.
+It can be difficult hearing and supporting someone who has experienced distress including sexual assault or harassment or is experiencing mental health or wellbeing difficulties.

 To support your personal health and wellbeing, you must first understand your role and its boundaries.
-On occasion, students will reach out to staff members as their main source of support for wellbeing and mental health however, it is important that you are clear with the limits to your role.
+On occasion, students will reach out to staff members as their main source of support for wellbeing and mental health; however, it is important that you are clear with the limits of your role.
 This may include understanding services that are available to students so that you can facilitate appropriate referrals and being clear with students about what you can and cannot support them with.

 It is important to look after yourself, particularly when supporting someone who is in distress.
 The University offers a number of free and confidential services you can access if you need to debrief or just have a chat about your own wellbeing.
 You are encouraged to contact the available support services below.

-• Assure:
+Assure:

-1800 808 372 or assureprograms.com.au
+Contact: 1800 808 374 or assureprograms.com.au (24/7 crisis line available)

-• ANU Adviser to Staff:
+ANU Adviser to Staff:

 The Adviser to Staff provides free, confidential and professional counselling and advice to staff on campus in dealing with work-related or personal issues that may be affecting their work.